Ultan-Kearns/AppliedProject/Sprints.md

 # Do whenever least concern
 + fix style on homepages
 # ideas
-+ Use tensorflowJS to analyze data from API and predict markets
++ Use tensorflowJS to analyze data from API and predict markets or to create admin chats
 ## Notes
 ### I will make periodic changes due to changes in workload, personal issues,etc
 ### I run regression tests as well as module tests after each sprint